Rehan-web-dev/Practice/README.md

 # Short-Projects
- It is basically a repo in which there are small projects
+ It is basically a repo in which there are small projects not for commercial use